MPH Concentration in Climate and Health

 Graduates will finish the program with higher-level competencies, and will be able to:

-Assess environmental and occupational exposures that are linked with climate change and evaluate health hazards associated with them.
+Assess environmental and/or occupational exposures that are linked with climate change and evaluate health hazards associated with them.

-Communicate the effects of climate change and sustainability actions on public health to varied audiences.
+Communicate the effects of climate change and sustainability actions on public health to varied audiences using evidence-based effective strategies.

-Recommend strategies to prevent and control environmental and occupational exposures that are linked with climate change.
+Recommend strategies to prevent or control environmental or occupational exposures that are linked with climate change.

 Combat the Public Health Risks from Climate Change